 Start Windows into clean boot state And check for Windows updates this will help if any third-party software conflict causes the issue.

-Windows update stuck due to slow internet
+Windows update is stuck due to slow internet

 To check your internet speed, you can use a tool like Speedtest.net or Fast.com.